taurgis/electron-launchpad/CONTRIBUTING.md

 ### Check out the roadmap

-In the **README.md** I have added some bullet points of funcionalities I have in mind adding to the boilerplate.
+In the **README.md** I have added some bullet points of funcionalities I have in mind adding to the Launchpad.
 If you have something completely different in mind thats also OK, but preferably create a ticket so that I know what you are up to.
 This prevents merging conflicts later on!

 ### Filing issues